KonnectNetLtd/interview-intermediate-1/README.md

 You don't need to send the application back to us, just make sure it's ready before the next interview.

-In the next session, you will be asked to share your screen.
+In the next session, you will need to share your screen, and we will:
-We will:
 - discuss the improvements that you've made to the application
 - ask you to implement a couple of new features in the application
 - ask you several technical questions related to our tech stack (.NET, React, SQL)